json-schema-org/website/pages/understanding-json-schema/reference/non_json_data.md

 If not specified, the encoding is the same as the containing JSON document.

-For modern usage, there are two main scenarios:
+There are two main scenarios:

 1. **Same encoding as JSON document**: Leave `contentEncoding` unspecified and include the content in a string as-is.
 This is suitable for text-based content types (e.g., `text/html`, `application/xml`) and assumes UTF-8 encoding in most cases.
 2. **Binary data**: Set `contentEncoding` to `base64` and encode the content using Base64.
 This is appropriate for binary content types such as images (`image/png`) or audio files (`audio/mpeg`).